Azure/Enterprise-Scale-for-AVS/AVS-Landing-Zone/GreenField/Terraform/readme.md

 cd .\Enterprise-Scale-for-AVS-Fork\AVS-Landing-Zone\GreenField\Terraform\
 ```

-1. Run `terraform.init` to initialise this directory
+1. Run `terraform init` to initialize this directory
 2. Run `terraform plan` to view the planned deployment
 3. Run `terraform apply` to confirm the deployment